 - Set the standards for the assessment of instructional programs and courses and conduct periodic reviews of these standards to assure compliance with SACSCOC and THECB requirements. - 2.
-Conduct periodic assessment of instructional programs and courses as required by the College's Institutional Effectiveness plan and submit recommendations for improvement to the Curriculum Committee. - 3.
-Review curricular and instructional issues of a general nature related to the quality of instructional programs courses and make recommendations as appropriate to the Curriculum Committee.
+Conduct periodic assessment of instructional programs and courses as required by the College's Institutional Effectiveness plan and submit recommendations for improvement to the Curriculum Committee.
+This includes the Program Review process. - Review curricular and instructional issues of a general nature related to the quality of instructional programs courses and make recommendations as appropriate to the Curriculum Committee.